 - Any evidence of fraud, duress, undue influence, the incapacity to sign, or improper disclosure of property or financial obligations could render the agreement unenforceable.

 - The agreement cannot adversely affect the rights of a child to receive parental support.

 These guidelines provide a basic foundation for an enforceable premarital agreement in California.
 However, there are additional laws and public policies that should be consulted before drafting a comprehensive, legally enforceable document.
 A competent family law attorney can counsel you and check the document to ensure legal compliance.

 How can a Premarital Agreement be Modified in CA?

 After marriage, a premarital agreement can be amended or revoked.
 However, any amendments or revocation must be executed with the consent of both parties, and only by a written agreement signed by both parties.
 In order to revoke or amend the agreement, neither party is required to offer up anything of value to the other party.

 Call Family Law Attorney Jaime Kissinger for a Customized Premarital Agreement

 For couples who are considering a premarital agreement, proper legal representation for both sides is highly advisable.
 Attorney Jaime Kissinger can meet with you to determine the proper and legally enforceable parameters of a premarital agreement and can draft a customized prenuptial document that addresses your concerns.
-If you or your spouse are in the Contra Costa, Solano, or Alameda areas, contact Jaime Kissinger Attorney at Law today for an initial consultation and timely legal advice.
+If you or your spouse are in the Contra Costa, Sacramento, Solano, or Yolo areas, contact Jaime Kissinger Attorney at Law today for an initial consultation and timely legal advice.